xingyi0201/kintegrate.dev/content/pages/tutorials/getting-started-python-sdk/index.md

 #### 5. Add Helper method

-Creating the Account on the Solana Blockchain and later the Kin token account, might take a few seconds.
+Creating the Account on the Solana Blockchain and later the Kin 'token account', might take a few seconds.
 To address for this, we will have several 15 seconds sleep periods as it's an easy way to delay things in our code.

 We also use this helper method to print the balance after sleeping.